Arrival and departure

 Our arrival and departure day is usually on Friday, except for special retreats for which it is stated otherwise.
 Please prepare your travel arrangements so that you can arrive at Plum Village on the arrival day.

-Please prepare your trip in such a way so that you can arrive in your hamlet by 6pm.
-Please note that due to our monastery schedule, we are unable to check-in new arrivals after 9pm/9.30pm.
-This will give you time to register, settle in and have dinner (we usually eat around 6pm) before your first evening session at 8pm (usually a sitting meditation).
+Please prepare your trip in such a way that you can arrive before 6pm.
+Due to our monastery schedule, we are unable to check-in new arrivals after 9pm/9.30pm.
+This will give you time to register, settle in and have dinner before your first evening session around 7:30pm.

 In order to support the collective energy and stability of our retreats, please do not arrive on a day that is not the specified Arrival Day.

-We offer an Orientation session about Plum Village practice and the week ahead to new retreatants either on Arrival Day evening (at 7.30pm) or the following morning.
+We offer an orientation session about Plum Village practice and the week ahead to new retreatants either on Arrival Day evening or the following morning.
 The orientation gives essential information about our practice and will help you enjoy your stay.
 We recommend all our newly arrived guest not to miss it.

 During Spring, Autumn and Winter, please arrange your departure time between 9am-12 noon on our regular Departure Days, to give you time to relaxingly pack and say goodbye.

 Plum Village is located about 85 km east of Bordeaux.
-Thee are different ways to reach us:
+There are different ways to reach us:

-Our small teams of brothers, sisters, and friends in the office are doing their best to care for current and future retreatants.
+Our small teams of ~ 8 brothers, sisters, and friends in the office are doing their best to care for the thousands of current and future retreatants.
 Please kindly make all your travel arrangements and have a copy of the necessary documents before you come.

 Bordeaux is 2 from Paris by TGV (High-Speed Rail).
-Most of our friends change at Bordeaux St-Jean or Libourne to take the small train to Sainte Foy La Grande station.
+Most of our friends change at Bordeaux St-Jean or Libourne to take the local train to Sainte Foy La Grande station.

 Sainte Foy La Grande is a 25 minute drive from Plum Village.

-Upper Hamlet and New Hamlet pick up and drop off friends at Sainte Foy La Grande on our Arrival and Departure Days (usually Friday); generally, between about 7 am and 7 pm.
+Upper Hamlet picks up and drops off friends at Sainte Foy La Grande on our Arrival and Departure Days; generally, between about 7 am and 7 pm.
 Detailed times from each hamlet are sent to you after reservation.

-The transport between Lower Hamlet and Ste Foy La Grande on the arrival/departure day is taken care of by the taxi service: http://www.vtc-aquitaine.com/plum-village.php
+For New Hamlet and Lower Hamlet, the transport between the hamlet and Ste Foy La Grande on the arrival/departure day is taken care of by the taxi service: http://www.vtc-aquitaine.com/plum-village.php

 To buy your train ticket, you can visit:

-If you arrive outside of our pick-up times you can take a taxi to Plum Village.
-From Sainte Foy La Grande to any of our hamlets, the taxi costs around 40€ – 60€.
+If you arrive outside of our pick-up times you can take a taxi – from Sainte Foy La Grande to any of our hamlets, the taxi costs around 40€ – 60€.

 If you travel via Bergerac airport, then you can take a taxi to Bergerac train station and travel to Sainte Foy La Grande or you can take a taxi directly to Plum Village (cost around 40€ – 70€)